billbaron600/cross-mod/docs/index.md

 ### Diagrammatic Sketches Over Camera Views
 <p class="text">
-We use human <em>cross‑modal instructions</em>—rough freehand sketches plus short textual notes—drawn directly over a pair of calibrated camera views of the scene.
+We use human <em>cross‑modal instructions</em>—rough freehand sketches plus short textual notes—drawn directly over a pair of calibrated camera views.
 From these scribbles, the system first generates <strong>2D end‑effector trajectories</strong> in each view and then <strong>lifts them into 3D</strong>.
 </p>
 <p class="text">
-Concretely, each per‑view 2D curve is treated as a time‑indexed Gaussian “tube” in pixel space.
-Rays are cast through the pixels of both cameras (pinhole model) and their intersections define a distribution over feasible 3D waypoints at each time step.
-Taking the mean yields an executable centerline; sampling the distribution yields diverse rollouts for downstream learning.
-This multi‑view lifting gives us a coherent 3D path while preserving the shape implied by the sketch and avoiding collisions indicated by the user’s markings.
-See the <em>multi‑view lifting via ray casting</em> description and Fig. 4 in the paper for details. :contentReference[oaicite:1]{index=1}
+Each per‑view 2D curve is treated as a time‑indexed Gaussian corridor in pixel space.
+Rays are cast through pixels in both cameras and intersected to localize a distribution of feasible <strong>3D waypoints</strong> per time step.
+The mean yields an executable centerline; sampling the distribution yields diverse rollouts for downstream learning.
+This multi‑view lifting preserves the sketch’s shape while respecting collision hints the user draws.
 </p>

 <div class="grid grid-2 section">